jairpaulino/jairpaulino/README.md

 ### Hi there 👋
 Currently doctoral researcher (PhD Candidate) in Computer Science at CIn/UFPE.

-- 🔭 I’m currently working on a project focused on hybrid time series forecasting framework.
+- 🔭 I’m currently working on a project focused on hybrid time series forecasting.
 - 🤔 I’m looking for help with dynamic ensemble selection approaches.
 - 📫 How to reach me: jairpsales@(hotmail, gmail).com, jps4@cin.ufpe.br